npatrick96/npm-demo-project/README.md

 npm-demo-project

-this is an optional description - haha- this is for the @freecodecamp @cloud9 @npm project tutorials
+this is an optional README.md